hasinthaindrajee/mdtester/transactions.md

 ```

 ### retries
 Number of `retries` allowed when a transaction failure takes place.
-In the given example retry count is specified as 4 where a failure of an execution with `transaction` block will execute the logic inside on `retry` block on each failure up to four failures.
+In the given example retry count is specified as 4 where a failure of an execution within `transaction` block will execute the logic inside `onretry` block for each failure up to four times.

 ### onretry
 Onretry block is executed on failures within a `transaction`.
 This block will be executed multiple times which can be defined with `retries` value.